matinlotfali/KDE-Rounded-Corners/README.md

 The command above adds a `desktop` file inside the `autorun` directory which checks if the effect is still supported, if it is not supported, it will automatically rebuild and reinstall the effect.

+> [!NOTE]
+> The script uses `qdbus` to show a progress bar.
+On Plasma 6, it is not installed by default.
+You need to manually install the package `qtchooser`.

 # Settings

 You can change the corner radius, or disable the effect in: